-- (2) Resided in Oklahoma with a parent or legal guardian while attending a public or private high school in Oklahoma for at least two (2) years prior to graduation. - (3) Rose State College admission standards, as determined by the Oklahoma State Regents, have been met. - (4) Has been admitted and is currently enrolled in a credit course at Rose State College. - (5) Has provided Rose State College a copy of a true and correct application or petition filed with the United States Citizenship and Immigration Services to legalize the student's immigration status or file an affidavit with Rose State College stating that the student will file an application to legalize his or her immigration status at the earliest opportunity he or she is able to do so, but in no case later than either: (a) one year after the date on which the student enrolls for study at the institution; or (b) if there is no formal process to permit children of parents without lawful immigration status to apply for lawful status without risk of deportation, one year after the United States Citizenship and Immigration Services (USCIS) provides such a formal process.
-Students who file an affidavit with Rose State College must provide a copy of a true and correct application or petition filed with USCIS no later than either (a) one year after the date on which the student enrolls for study at the institution; or (b) if there is no formal process to permit children of parents without lawful immigration status to apply for lawful status without risk of deportation, one year after the United States Citizenship and Immigration Services (USCIS) provides such a formal process.
+(2) Resided in Oklahoma with a parent or legal guardian while attending a public or private high school in Oklahoma for at least two (2) years prior to graduation.

+(3) Rose State College admission standards, as determined by the Oklahoma State Regents, have been met.

+(4) Has been admitted and is currently enrolled in a credit course at Rose State College.

+(5) Has provided Rose State College a copy of a true and correct application or petition filed with the United States Citizenship and Immigration Services to legalize the student's immigration status or file an affidavit with Rose State College stating that the student will file an application to legalize his or her immigration status at the earliest opportunity he or she is able to do so, but in no case later than either: (a) one year after the date on which the student enrolls for study at the institution; or (b) if there is no formal process to permit children of parents without lawful immigration status to apply for lawful status without risk of deportation, one year after the United States Citizenship and Immigration Services (USCIS) provides such a formal process.
+Students who file an affidavit with Rose State College must provide a copy of a true and correct application or petition filed with USCIS no later than either (a) one year after the date on which the student enrolls for study at the institution; or (b) if there is no formal process to permit children of parents without lawful status without risk of deportation apply for lawful status with Rose State College must provide a copy of a true and correct application or petition filed with USCIS no later than either (a) one year after the date on which the student enrolls for study at the institution; or (b) if there is no formal process to permit children of parents without lawful immigration status to apply for lawful status without risk of deportation, one year after the date on which the student enrolls for study at the institution; or (b) if there is no formal process to permit children of parents without lawful immigration status to apply for lawful status without risk of deportation, one year after the

+United States Citizenship and Immigration Services (USCIS) provides such a formal process.
 An Undocumented Immigrant Student may be eligible for state financial aid if the student is a Category II student who meets the following criteria: